hiwersen/urlshortener/README.md

 # URL Shortener Microservice

-This is the boilerplate code for the URL Shortener Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice.
+The URL Shortener Microservice is one of the final five projects in the Back End Development and APIs course offered by FreeCodeCamp.org.
+The project requirements can be found at https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice.